-23. What if I believe there is a possibility that the proposed ward may be in danger, may get hurt, become seriously ill or lose all of his/her money if something isn't done sooner?
+22. What if I believe there is a possibility that the Proposed Ward may be in danger, may get hurt, become seriously ill or lose all of his/her money if something isn't done sooner?
 Is there no way to speed up this process?

-There is another process called an emergency guardianship/conservatorship.
-If the facts indicate that there is an immediate and substantial risk of death or serious physical injury, illness or disease unless an emergency guardian is appointed or an immediate and substantial risk of irreparable waste or dissipation of the proposed ward's property if an emergency conservator is not appointed.
+There is another process called "an emergency guardianship/conservatorship." ."
+If the facts indicate that there is an immediate and substantial risk of death or serious physical injury, illness or disease unless an emergency guardian is appointed or an immediate and substantial risk of irreparable waste or dissipation of the Proposed Ward's property if an emergency conservator is not appointed.

-24. How soon could I be appointed if I filed an emergency petition?
+23. How soon could I be appointed if I filed an emergency petition?

-The court may be able to appoint an emergency guardian/conservator immediately or at least within three to five days when the emergency hearing is required to be held.
+The Court may be able to appoint an emergency guardian/conservator immediately or at least within 3-5 days when the emergency hearing is required to be held.
 The risk must be so great that it is certified by a physician, psychologist or licensed clinical social worker that it is necessary and cannot wait until after the hearing.

-25. How long do guardianships/conservatorships last?
+24. How long do guardianships/conservatorships last?

-- A guardianship/conservatorship lasts for as long a period of time as the court has ordered (i.e., three months, six months, 12 months or indefinitely) - Emergency guardianship/conservatorship ends on the earliest of: - The court's removal of the emergency guardian/conservator with or without cause

-- Effective date of appointment of a permanent guardian/conservator - Dismissal of petition for appointment of guardian/conservator - The date specified for termination by the order appointing the emergency guardian/ conservator; or - 60 days from the appointment of the guardian/conservator
+- A guardianship/conservatorship lasts for as long a period of time as the Court has ordered (i.e., 3 months, 6 months, 12 months, or indefinitely) - Emergency guardianship/conservatorships end on the earliest of - The court's removal of the emergency guardian/conservator with or without cause - o Effective date of appointment of a permanent guardian/conservator - Dismissal of petition for appointment of guardian/conservator - The date specified for termination by the order appointing the emergency guardian/conservator; or - \circ 60 (sixty) days from the appointment of the guardian/conservator your role as guardian/conservator.
+If this is not available to you in your county, call the Probate Court in Bibb County (478)621-6494 or Fulton County (404)730-4690 to inquire whether or not one is available.
+You might also go to the Probate Court website at www.gaprobate.org The only training program that is required by law is for the Public Guardians.

-26. If I am appointed as guardian/conservator, is there training to assist me in carrying out my duties so that I know what I'm supposed to do?
+25. If I am appointed as guardian/conservator, is there training to assist me in carrying out my duties so that I know what I'm supposed to do?